srikanthmaganti/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-This repository mainly consists of three different folders working on same dataset but in different environments
+The code folder mainly consists of three different folders working on same dataset but in different environments

 ## Sentiment Analysis using PyTorch